The Public Paperfolding History Project

 Honda's paperfolding ethics

-As well as being happy to develop designs from more than one sheet of paper, Honda was also happy to make use of cuts, particularly to add detail to the design to increase verisimilitude, for instance. to turn single legs, ears etc into two, but also on some occasions to free paper from inside a design in order to broaden the proportions of a body.
-He uses decoration much less frequently.
+As well as being happy to develop designs from more than one sheet of paper, Honda was also happy to make use of cuts, particularly to add detail to the design to increase verisimilitude, for instance, to turn single legs, ears etc into two, but also on some occasions to free paper from inside a design in order to broaden the proportions of a body.
+He is also willing, on occasion, to use decoration or pre-decorated paper.

 At several points in 'The World of Origami' (see entry for 1965 below), Honda discusses the ethics of using cuts.
 The chapter on 'The Ideal Modern Origami' includes a section on 'The Yeas and Nays about Using Scissors'. in which he says: